SvenMichaelKlose/tunix/src/contrib/small-c/BLOG-smk.md

 of the Small-C dialect.
 Four hours of sleep wasn't a big deal.

+Started writing ca65 assembly macros to gain more insight.

 # 2024-04-21 06:48

 The code generator is now producing